This is an article by Krishna Kumar, CEO of Simplilearn Solutions.

 2. Clients demand it

-“I have been working as a project manager and handling projects but clients look out for a PMP certified project manager to handle their projects.
-And after I got the certification I have felt and seen the change.”
+“I have been working as a project manager and handling projects but clients lookout for a

 Kaye Fletcher, Construction Professional, Sydney Area, Australia

-3. PMP project managers get paid well in comparison to non-PMP project managers
+PMP project managers get paid well in comparison to non- PMP project managers

 4. It gives better networking opportunities

-According to the August 2011 issue of PMI’s publication PMI Today, there are 357,770 PMI members across the globe – and this number is growing.
-PMI often organizes meetings in most of the metropolitan centres.
+According to PMI.org (accessed Sept 2021), there are over 600,000 PMI members across the globe – and this number is growing.
+PMI often organizes meetings in most of the metropolitan centers.
 These meetings also earn PMPs valuable Professional Development Units (PDUs) that are needed to renew their certification every three years.